jplace/dotfiles/README.md

 chezmoi update -v # pull and apply latest changes from remote repository
 ```

+4. Customize certain computers.
+   * Change your _.gitconfig_ to use your work email address.

 ## Changing files

 Change files using chezmoi and then apply them to your machine and commit them in git.